rodrigoaraujo7/learning-apex/README.md

   ORDER BY ValorDespesa__c Desc
 ```

-## Order by
+## Group by

 ```
-// Order by is used to literally Order by Asc or Desc
-// Asc - lowest => highest
+// Group duplicate records

-SELECT Name, ValorDespesa__c
+SELECT Name, COUNT(Id)
-  FROM Despesa__c
+  FROM Opportunity
-  ORDER BY ValorDespesa__c Desc
+  GROUP BY Name
 ```

 ## Limit